Did you buy this book expecting to learn about the Roman Empire? You’re in for a treat – there’s stuff in here that not even historians know.

 What’s this book supposed to be?
 A hoax?
 A work of surrealist metafiction?
 A parody of the “edgy history” trend?
 One of Creation Books’ typical scams?

 The back cover has the words “ORGY OF DEATH GLADIATOR KILL”, with all capitals and no punctuation.
-The copyediting was done by someone stabbing a keyboard with a gladius; there are typically several spelling and grammar errors on every page.
+The copyediting was done by someone stabbing a keyboard with a gladius; there are spelling and grammar errors on nearly every page.
 The phrase “plebian scum” is used so often it becomes a tic.

 Also, the book was written by time travellers: James Havoc’s foreword is copyrighted 1999, but it mentions the “recent” Russell Crowe movie Gladiator, which came out in 2000.

+Never mind that, though.
 Who are the authors of this masterpiece?

 Divine Carnage is the first in the Blood History series that marked Creation Books’s twilight years as an actual publisher.
 The second book was Flesh Inferno by Simon Whitechapel, and the third was The Bloody Countess, which is a reprint of a 1960s title by surrealist poet Valentine Penrose (whether Creation Books obtained the necessary rights from Penrose’s estate is an open question).
 The fourth book, sadly, exists only in our imaginations.